 To create a word cloud you need:

 - a computer or mobile device capable of accessing the internet.
 You can produce a word cloud like the one above using a number of free websites.
-Many of the websites use a ‘Java’ software plug-in which works inside your web browser.
-This plug-in is usually free and can be easily installed on your computer if it is not already.

 - a digital copy of the text you want to use as the content for your word cloud.

 Why are word clouds useful for language teaching?

 - Word clouds can be created in minutes from any digital text simply by cutting and pasting.
 This means that you can produce these useful teaching aids from any authentic or web-based text to supplement your teaching materials.

 - Word clouds can be easily printed for use in the classroom or added to web-based materials and word processing documents.

 - They are very versatile and can be used in many ways to support language development.

 - They are very colourful and therefore stimulating for visual learners.

 - They can be collected and used to prompt memory and add to the level of cognitive engagement with a text.